 This measure was the beginning of the end of the Bretton Woods Agreement, as nations worldwide began to take control over their own domestic monetary policies.

 President Nixon broke the direct link between the U.S. dollar and gold, forever altering the relationship between the two.
 For decades up until that point, gold had been pegged to the U.S. dollar at a rate of $35 per ounce.
 But once this price peg was broken, the price of gold immediately soared.
 Additionally, beginning in 1975, Americans could legally hold gold again as the Gold Reserve Act’s restrictions were removed.

 Gold prices immediately experienced their most enormous surge in history between 1971-1980.
 After hitting $100 per ounce in the early 1970s, gold reached a value of $900 per ounce in 1981, after which time the price cooled off.
 Over the next 50-years, the price of gold would appreciate more than 4,000%.

 What the end of the gold standard means today

 President Nixon opened the doors for a vibrant gold market for investors.
 It didn’t take long for gold to transition from a currency peg to a desirable commodity as a hedge against inflation.
 This change helped the gold market blossom globally, trading both over-the-counter and on exchanges.
 All told, $146 billion of gold is traded daily on the open market.

 Investment options for the precious metal expanded as well.
-Investors didn’t just have the opportunity to invest in physical gold but also in various other ways, like via ETFs, gold miners, and other investment derivatives.
+Investors didn’t just have the opportunity to invest in physical gold but also in various other ways.
 Furthermore, Gold IRAs opened the door for investors to couple the tax benefits of a retirement account with the desirable properties of the precious metal.

 Will it ever return?